Manchester Victoria Reversing Sidings

 Manchester Victoria Reversing Sidings is an electric traction depot located in Manchester, England.
 The depot is situated on the Liverpool to Manchester Line and is located near Manchester Victoria station.

 History

-Before its temporary closure in 1989, the depot was known as Manchester Victoria Red Bank and it was a stabling point for Class 104 and 107 DMUs.
+Before its temporary closure in 1989, the depot was known as Manchester Victoria Red Bank and it was a stabling point for Class 101, Class 104 and 108 DMUs.
 Newspaper vans also used to be stored here until their nightly duties.